 Farming divorce

-We’re also here to help you plan your affairs strategically ahead of time, to avoid problems further down the line.
-Careful planning in advance is vital if you wish to protect your farming interests.
-We can help you safeguard assets and future income streams through the creation of a partnership agreement or family trust, taking full account of the specifics of your farming business and individual family circumstances.
+We can also help you plan your affairs strategically ahead of time to protect your interests in the future through the creation of a partnership agreement or family trust.
+This will take full account of your farming business and individual family circumstances.

 • Dividing assets in divorce